Quilombo: Constitution of Brazil

 Article 68 of the 1988 Constitution of Brazil granted the remaining quilombos the collective ownership of the lands they had occupied since colonial times.
 As of 2016, 294 villages have applied to be recognized as quilombos, because they were founded by escaped enslaved people and are mainly inhabited by their descendants.
 The certification process thus far has been slow, and 152 villages have been recognized as quilombos.

+Similar phenomena in other locations

+The quilombos constituted a social phenomenon embedded in the broader context of the slave-holding Atlantic world, manifesting themselves in different regions of the Americas under various names, such as palenques and cimarrones in areas of Spanish colonization, maroons in the English-speaking Caribbean, and marrons in Haiti.
+Despite regional differences, these communities shared structural characteristics, such as their formation from enslaved African populations and their descendants, the pursuit of territorial autonomy, and the development of their own forms of social organization in interaction—often conflictual—with colonial societies.